raine/anki-llm/README.md

         Text: {kanji}
 ```

-You don't need to specify the response format — the system automatically
+You don't need to specify the response format; the system automatically
 instructs the LLM to return structured JSON with `result` and `reason` fields.

 **Key details:**